wicker/wicker.github.io/hardware.md

 - <a href="http://wickerbox.net/gps-rf-front-end/">GPS RF Front-end Board</a> - <em>For the Portland State Aerospace Society.</em>
 - <a href="http://wickerbox.net/reflow-oven-controller/">Reflow Oven Controller</a> - <em>For a composites curing oven at Portland State.</em>
 - <a href="http://wickerbox.net/quadcopter-control-board/">Quadcopter Control Board</a> - <em>With onboard 9DOF, XBee, and motor control.</em>

-#### Software

-I've written a lot of random scripts and programs, mostly to learn languages or explore ideas.
-I'm familiar with ARM Assembly, VHDL, Verilog, SystemVerilog, C, Python, Javascript, HTML, CSS, Markdown, and Liquid.

-I use Git for version control, and I serve my websites with Jekyll on Github.

-Lately, I've been trying my hand at building web apps using FreeCodeCamp.org's coursework.
-Here's what I've built so far:

-- <a href="http://192.155.84.92/personal-portfolio/">FreeCodeCamp Portfolio</a> - <em>full-stack web development for a non-profit</em>